Rahul Khanna

-Rahul Khanna (born 20 June 1972) is an Indian actor, VJ and writer who works in Bollywood.
-He is the older son of actor Vinod Khanna and the older brother of Akshaye Khanna.
+Rahul Khanna (born 20 June 1972) is an Indian actor, VJ, model and writer who works in Bollywood.
+He is the eldest son of actor Vinod Khanna and the elder brother of Akshaye Khanna.

 Early life and background

 Khanna was born and raised in Mumbai.
-His father was a Bollywood star & a politician, Vinod Khanna, his mother was ex-model Gitanjali Taleyar Khanna, and his younger brother is Bollywood actor, Akshaye Khanna.
+His father was a Bollywood star & a politician, Vinod Khanna, his mother was ex-model Gitanjali Taleyar Khanna.
+Bobby A. F. S. Talyarkhan was his maternal grandfather, and his younger brother is Bollywood actor, Akshaye Khanna.

 Khanna studied at the Lee Strasberg Theatre Institute and the School of Visual Arts in New York City.

+Career

 Film

 He made his feature film debut in Deepa Mehta's 1947 Earth (1999), alongside Aamir Khan.
 His performance earned him several awards including the Filmfare Best Male Debut Award.
 He has since appeared in Mehta's Bollywood/Hollywood (2003) and Wake up Sid starring Ranbir Kapoor and Konkana Sen Sharma.

-Rahul's mainstream Bollywood films include Elaan and Raqeeb and his international credits include The Emperor's Club with Kevin Kline.
+Khanna's other mainstream Bollywood films include Elaan and Raqeeb and his international credits include The Emperor's Club with Kevin Kline.